xizhu1022/xizhu1022.github.io/_pages/about.md

 # Bio

+I am an incoming Ph.D. student in Computer Science at Rutgers University, working with Prof. <a href='http://www.yongfeng.me'>Yongfeng Zhang</a>.
 I received my M.E. degree in Data Science under the supervision of Prof. <a href='http://staff.ustc.edu.cn/~cheneh/'>En-Hong Chen</a> and Prof. <a href='http://staff.ustc.edu.cn/~tongxu/'>Tong Xu</a> from <a href='http://en.ustc.edu.cn/'>University of Science and Technology of China (USTC)</a>, where I was a member of <a href='https://bigdata.ustc.edu.cn/'>Anhui Province Key Laboratory of Big Data Analysis and Application (BDAA)</a>, a part of <a href='http://cogskl.iflytek.com/'>State Key Laboratory of Cognitive Intelligence</a>.
 Prior to that, I obtained my B.Eng. degree in Computer Science from <a href='https://en.scu.edu.cn/'>Sichuan University (SCU)</a>.

 My research interests lie in machine learning and data mining, with an emphasis on graph neural networks, recommendation systems, and large language models (LLMs).
 Currently, I am especially interested in LLM for graphs, LLM agents, and LLM-enhanced recommendation.
 <!--